pragya7156/quiz/README.md

 # quiz
-A basic quiz application made with bootstrap and firebase.
+A basic quiz application made with bootstrap, JavaScript and firebase.